 Saturday, November 12

-Public Programs Begin: Morning workshops move into an afternoon bus tour and evening public programs in Dallas’ Jubilee Park neighborhood.
+Public Programs Begin: Gallery talk at SMU, afternoon bus tour and evening public programs in Dallas’ Jubilee Park neighborhood.

 Sunday, November 13